ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 ## Deployment tests

-- Check that Java Auto Update is disabled (see https://www.java.com/en/download/help/java_update.xml#sched).
+- Check that [Java Auto Update](https://www.java.com/en/download/help/java_update.xml#sched) is disabled (i.e. make sure the "Check for Updates Automatically" checkbox is unchecked).

 - *upgrade* Restart any VIs which were running